webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 ### Microsoft has done a great deal of collaboration and interactive work with other browser vendors.
 Can you talk to us about the W3C Web Apps face-to-face meetings you've been having to finalize the specs?
 How have they gone?
 How can developers keep updated on the outcomes of these meetings?

-Dimitri has been championing Web Components at various meetings of the Web Apps working group faces-to-face meetings for some time now.
+Dimitri had been championing Web Components at various meetings of the Web Apps working group faces-to-face meetings for some time now.
 He'd schedule some time at the meetings to talk about Web Components and in the early meetings he'd hear from Mozilla & Apple "Eh", "Interesting", or "I don't like that approach" and I think it was very frustrating for him.
 When originally planning the 2015 Spring meeting scheduled for the entire Web Apps working group, the organizers didn't have enough material to get everyone together for a couple of days.
 That's when they decided to do specific topical break out sessions.
 The first one was meant to solely focus on Web Components.
 Then Dimitri organized and said "listen...the spec with the most disagreement on various issues is Shadow DOM".
-Then he wrote a document summarizing the contentious bits of Shadow DOM.
+Then he wrote [a document summarizing the contentious bits of Shadow DOM](https://github.com/w3c/webcomponents/wiki/Shadow-DOM:-Contentious-Bits).
 In the document, he talked about multiple Shadow Roots & Hosts.
 He talked about the Shadow Root Piercing Combinator, and a bunch of other issues in Shadow DOM that were disputed.
 He got us all together; we didn't just have browser vendors in there, but we had library & framework representatives from Polymer, React, and Angular who contributed to the conversations.
 My take away: the experience was fantastic.
 I